mdaffailhami/data_science_speedrun_journey/README.md

 # Daffa's Data Science Speedrun Journey

-This repository contains notebooks and projects related to my data science speedrun journey, inspired by Edureka's Course on data science.
+This repository contains notebooks and projects related to my data science speedrun journey.

 ## About